 It is important to note that if you’re working with flattened expanded metal, the LWO, SWO, LWD, and SWD measurements may vary somewhat depending on the direction that the metal was flattened.
 This introduces an element of variability that makes it harder to precisely control open space in the expanded metal basket.
 Flattening also makes the metal mesh thinner.

-Standard stainless steel expanded metal mesh, on the other hand, has more consistent open space between strands—which is based on the machine that is expanding the sheet metal.
+Standard stainless steel expanded metal mesh, on the other hand, has more consistent open space between strands—which is based on the machine used to expand the sheet metal.

 Want to know more about expanded stainless steel mesh baskets?
 Reach out to the Marlin Steel team to learn more about the benefits of expanded metal mesh.